Academic writing coaching

 Get your writing done

 Do you find it almost impossible to get your academic writing tasks done?

 I get it.
-I know that many academics and medical researchers have been sitting on their draft journal article for weeks, months, or even years.
+I know that many academic staff members and medical researchers have been sitting on their drafts for weeks, months, or even years.
 They feel overwhelmed, bored or scared, and they just want it finished and submitted.

 Some people find it difficult to prioritise the tasks in their ever-growing list of 'things they are supposed to do each week'.
 As I've learned while giving writing workshops at universities around Australia, the result is that writing falls to the bottom of the to-do list and therefore never gets done.